alphacsc/alphacsc/README.md

 numpy, matplotlib, scipy, joblib, mne, cython
 ```

-This package contains multiple cython file that can be build by running `bash install_multicsc.sh`.
+This package contains multiple cython file that can be build by running `bash install_alphacsc.sh`.

 Usage